open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 The return value of `$scope->detach()` is an integer.
 A return value of `0` means that the scope was successfully detached.
-A non-zero value means that the call was unexpected and that the context associated with the scope was:
+A non-zero value means that the call was unexpected.
+This could happen if the context associated with the scope
+was:

 - Already detached
 - Not a part of the current execution context